Cheryl Chow

 Cheryl Chow (May 24, 1946 - March 29, 2013) was an American educator and politician.
 She was a Seattle City Council member from 1990 to 1997.

-Early life and career
+Early life

 Chow was born in Seattle, Washington, on May 24, 1946.
 Chow's father was Edward Shui "Ping" Chow, a Cantonese opera singer who received U.S. Citizenship after he was discharged from the United States Army, and her mother was Ruby Chow, who served as a King County Councilwoman, the first Asian American elected to that council.
 Her parents also owned Ruby Chow's restaurant, where Bruce Lee once worked.
 Chow's maternal grandparents were Chinese immigrants who had come to the United States to work on the railroad lines.